nyu-ossd-s20/Charleshthomasiii-weekly/_posts/2020-04-21-#8-most_recent.md

 Let's restate the problem with some changes: _how do we motivate good developers, keep the pedants, and get people jobs?_
-I don't actually have a solution to this problem.
+I don't actually have a solution.
 Academia is frought with people trying to impress each other with clever papers that use big words and industry is a bunch of sellouts.
 Maybe we could do with some kind of hippocratic oath or CS order.<sup>9</sup>
 I honestly have no idea.